Joint source-channel coding with feedback: Asymptotic expansions of the rate-distortion tradeoff

 \subsection{Definitions}

-We move from the setup of Section \ref{sec:newcodes} where a discrete message is transmitted over the feedback channel to a more general scenario of Section \ref{sec:main}, in which a possibly analog signal is transmitted over a channel with feedback, under a fidelity constraint.
-We will consider the following scenarios: \begin{enumerate} \item \textit{excess distortion:} A VLF code transmitting memoryless source $(S^k, \mats^k)$ with reproduction alphabet $\hat \mats^k$ and separable distortion measure $\mathsf d \colon \mathcal S^k \times \hat {\mathcal S}^k \mapsto [0, + \infty]$ is called a $(k, \ell, d, \epsilon)$ excess-distortion code if
+We proceed from the setup of Section \ref{sec:newcodes} where a discrete message is transmitted over the channel with feedback to a more general scenario, in which a, possibly analog, signal is transmitted over a channel with feedback, under a fidelity constraint.
+We will consider the following scenarios: \begin{enumerate} \item \textit{excess distortion probability:} A VLF code transmitting memoryless source $S^k \in \mats^k$ with reproduction alphabet $\hat \mats^k$ and separable distortion measure $\mathsf d \colon \mathcal S^k \times \hat {\mathcal S}^k \mapsto [0, + \infty]$ is called a $(k, \ell, d, \epsilon)$ excess-distortion code if the decoding time and the distortion satisfy

 The corresponding fundamental limit is

 \item \textit{average distortion:} A VLF code satisfying, instead of~\eqref{eq:def1}, an average constraint

 is called a $(k, \ell, d)$ average-distortion code.
 The corresponding fundamental limit is